-Health enhances a child’s ability to learn which means enriching their quality of life and enhancing contributions to society.
-The goals of Nutrition Services is to provide nutrition assessment and counseling, provide nutritious meals, empower and educate parents to make healthy choices for themselves and their children.
+Health enhances children’s ability to learn, which means enriching their quality of life and enhancing contributions to society.
+The goals of Nutrition Services are to provide nutrition assessment and counseling, nutritious meals, and to empower and educate parents to make healthy choices for themselves and their children.

 Nutrition Assessments and Counseling

-Nutrition assessment and counseling services are offered to Head Start families under the direction and care of a SETA Head Start Registered Dietician who is contracted on a consultant basis.
+Nutrition assessment and counseling services are offered to Head Start families under the direction and care of a SETA Head Start Registered Dietitian who is contracted on a consultant basis.
 Nutrition counseling services are offered to parents of any child at nutritional risk.
-This includes children who require any therapeutic diet or are underweight, overweight or anemic.
+This includes children who require any therapeutic diet, or who are underweight, overweight, or anemic.

 Nutrition Education for Families and Their Children

 Ongoing nutrition classes are offered for Head Start families.
-The purpose of these classes is to educate families about the importance of nutrition and show them how to offer nutritious food choices for their families.
-Some nutrition education classes offered include “Basic Nutrition” and “Healthy Snacks for Preschoolers.”
-As part of the SETA Head Start curriculum, teaching staff integrate nutrition activities and discussions as part of their daily lesson plan.
+The purpose of these classes is to educate families about the importance of nutrition, and to show them how to offer nutritious food choices for their families.
+Nutrition education classes offered include “Basic Nutrition” and “Healthy Snacks for Preschoolers.”
+As part of the SETA Head Start curriculum, teaching staff integrate nutrition activities and discussions into their daily lesson plans.

-Food services ensure that children receive nutritious meals while attending the Head Start program.
-Dedicated Food Services staff prepares and delivers more than 4000 meals and snacks daily to sites throughout the county.
-Meals are prepared for 93 Head Start classes, and 15 infant/toddler (Early Head Start) classes.
+Food Services ensure that children receive nutritious meals while attending the Head Start program.
+Dedicated Food Services staff prepares and delivers more than 5,000 meals and snacks daily to sites throughout the county.
+Meals are prepared for 80 Head Start classes, and 38 infant/toddler (Early Head Start) classes.
 The Food Services staff also provides meals for Home Base socializations.